dpb587/github-status-resource/README.md

           repository: {{repo_github_path}}                   # +
           access_token: {{repo_github_token}}                # +

+When testing pull requests, use the PR ref as the `branch`.
+For example, if testing PR #12345 to your repository, your resource might look like...

+    name: "pr-status"
+    type: "github-status"
+    source:
+      repository: {{repo_github_path}}
+      access_token: {{repo_github_token}}
+      branch: "pull/12345/head"           # +

-For another example, see [`ci/pipelines/main.yml`](ci/pipelines/main.yml) which operates against this repository.
+For another pipeline example, see [`ci/pipelines/main.yml`](ci/pipelines/main.yml) which operates against this repository.

 ## Installation